samuel-thompsonn/browser-fighting-game-server/doc/notes.md

 - DONE: Make animation tester work with symmetrical sprite sheet
 - DONE: Fix up the animation for getting knocked back
-- Make knockback from attacks take you in the correct direction / put you in the right knockback state
+- DONE: Make knockback from attacks take you in the correct direction / put you in the right knockback state
-- Fix up the animation for getting knocked out
+- DONE: Fix up the animation for getting knocked out
 - Fix up the hitbox for heavy attack
 - Simplify file definitions of attack animations to include startup & end lag
 - Fix up the hurtbox for Ryu
 - Fix up knocked back animation to separate out the sprites more

+Currently I am focusing on fixing up knockback, but right now the issue is that knockback gets reversed on every hit.
+Why is this happening?
+The debugger is being kind of uncooperative.

+## 7/16/2023

+Still working on tracing back the reversing of knockback.
+It looks like we are reversing knockback in every frame of collision.
+I am confused with how this reversing of knockback is persisting, though, since I don't store character collisions afterward.

+Actually, I think it's because I'm modifying the same knockback effect object when I'm transforming the collision entity.
+So I just need to make a deeper copy of the knockback effect map.
+Does that make sense?
+Basically it's a shallow vs deep copy problem.

+Specifically it's because I'm modifying the MAP of transition effects.
+So what I need to do is make the copyBuilder method use a CLONE of the properties map instead of having it use the properties map itself.

+## 7/22/2023

+Going ahead with the fix identified in the notes from 7/16.
+Looks like that was the fix, and now we are good to go with knockback direction--excellent!
+I imagine this will need another look in the future for generalizing signals that determine transitions.